-Is meat really a bad food?
+Is meat really bad for your health?

 Is Meat Bad for You?
-Is Meat Unhealthy? -YouTube
+Is Meat Unhealthy? --YouTube

 As mentioned above, meat itself is not dangerous to humans.